taohou01/zzup/README.md

 The following options control the behavior of the program:
 - `-d` specifies the maximum dimension for the Rips simplices considered (default to 2);
 - `-s` specifies the starting time considered for the input DPC (default to 0);
-- `-e` specifies the end time considered for the input DPC (default to maximum time in input file);
+- `-e` specifies the ending time considered for the input DPC (default to maximum time in input file);
 - `--fzz` makes the software also invoke [`FastZigzag`](https://github.com/taohou01/fzz) for computing barcodes from scratch for the purpose of timing comparison;
 - `-E` prints some status messages concerning the edge operations performed during the run;
 - `--sop` prints some status messages concerning the simplex-wise operations performed during the run (automatically turns on `-E`).